 You can use the recipe above or follow these basic guidelines:

-- Cover three handfuls of mallow leaves with chicken bone broth and simmer until they wilt.
+- After the garlic lightly browns, toss in ‘a lot of’ mallow leaves (you will figure out the consistency you want) with chicken bone broth and simmer until the leaves wilt (it will just take 1-2 min’s).
 They WILL shrink like spinach, so use more than you think so that your soup is thick and not too brothy.
 Typically, this soup is served with rice, pita, or bread…so you want it to be thick enough to ‘sop it up’ with bread!

 - Roast about 4-5 cloves of chopped garlic in ghee (or sunflower oil) until lightly browned